 |Beans (are a high protein vegetarian food too)||

-|Soya (are a high protein vegetarian food too)||
+|Soya (a high protein vegetarian food too)||

-|Nuts and seeds19 (are a high protein vegetarian food too)||
+|Nuts and seeds (are a high protein vegetarian food too)||

 Sources of protein for vegetarians

 Read on for our top high vegetarian food

 Cows milk - one cup contains around 8g of protein

 Hard cheese and cottage cheese - one ounce contains around 7g